dylanzu/dylanzu.github.io/README.md

 # Mario Royale
 You can play Mario Royale here: http://marioroyale.cyuubi.gq/
+- Custom Music for Characters will not happen.
+Character Unique Music is temporary!!
-# Other things
+# Downloads
-Custom Character Unique music will never happen, as it wont work on Redirector.
+1.